frictionlessdata/website/site/software/README.md

 If you like to write commands in the command-line interface:

 - Frictionless provides [Frictionless Framework](https://framework.frictionlessdata.io/) that is shipped with an ultimate command-line interface to describe, extract, validate, and transform data.
-Using the "frictionless" command you can achive many goals without writing Python code.
+Using the "frictionless" command you can achieve many goals without writing Python code.
-- For data journalists and techical writers we have a project called [Livemark](https://livemark.frictionlessdata.io/).
+- For data journalists and technical writers we have a project called [Livemark](https://livemark.frictionlessdata.io/).
 Using the "livemark" command you can publish a website powered by markdown articles.

 ### High-level Programming